Analytic derivation of GW spectrum from bubble collisions in FLRW Universe

 Figure~\ref{fig:delta3} shows the GW amplitude from the single-bubble contribution at small and large wavenumbvers, illustrating consistency with the asymptotic results discussed in Sec.~\ref{sec:asymptotic} and \ref{sec:largebeta}.
 We consider two representative cases: $k/\tilde{\beta} = 0.01$ (left panel) and $8.0$ (right panel), corresponding to small and (moderately) large wavenumbers, respectively.
 The solid blue curve represents the full numerical result, while the red dotted curve shows the result obtained using the small (left panel) or large (right panel) wavenumber limits described in Sec.~\ref{sec:asymptotic}.
 In the left panel, the two curves are nearly indistinguishable, indicating excellent agreement at sufficiently small wavenumber relative to $\tilde{\beta}$.
 In the right panel, although $k/\tilde{\beta}$ is not extremely large, the results agree within approximately $5\%$.
 Although the agreement improves further at larger wavenumbers, the computational cost of full numerical calculations increases significantly in that regime.

-The green dashed curve shows the result obtained using the flat-spacetime expansion up to next-to-leading-order terms, combined with the large- or small-wavenumber limits.
+The green dashed curve in Fig.~\ref{fig:delta3} shows the result obtained using the expansion around the Minkovski limit up to next-to-leading-order terms, combined with the large- or small-wavenumber limits.
 The corresponding formulas are given in \eq{eq:delta-flat-largek} and \eq{eq:delta-flat-smallk}.
-This figure demonstrates that the asymptotic formulas in the flat-spacetime limit reproduce the full numerical results to within about $5\%$ accuracy for $\tilde{\beta} \tau_{\rm nuc} \gtrsim 10$.
+This figure demonstrates that the asymptotic formulas in the Minkovski limit reproduce the full numerical results to within about $5\%$ accuracy for $\tilde{\beta} \tau_{\rm nuc} \gtrsim 10$.

 Although the inclusion of the next-to-leading-order term leads to larger deviations at $\tilde{\beta} \tau_{\rm nuc} \lesssim 10$ compared with the leading-order case, it provides a better fit for $\tilde{\beta} \tau_{\rm nuc} \gtrsim 30$.
 This suggests that next-to-next-to-leading-order terms become relevant around $\tilde{\beta} \tau_{\rm nuc} = \mathcal{O}(10)$ and that the expansion breaks down below this regime.
 A likely explanation is a nontrivial cancellation among different contributions within the next-to-leading-order terms for this specific case, as discussed at the end of Sec.~\ref{sec:analytic-delta}.